Oleh Danchenko

-Oleh Danchenko (Олег Сергійович Данченко; born 1 August 1994) is a Ukrainian professional footballer who plays as a right-back for Zorya Luhansk, on loan from Greek side AEK Athens.
+Oleh Danchenko (Олег Сергійович Данченко; born 1 August 1994) is a Ukrainian former professional footballer who played as a right-back.

 Career

-Danchenko is a product of the youth team systems of FC Metalurh Zaporizhya.
+Danchenko is a product of the youth team systems of FC Metalurh Zaporizhzhia.
 He made his debut for FC Chornomorets in a game against SC Tavriya Simferopol on 22 March 2014 in the Ukrainian Premier League.

 In February 2016, he signed a contract with Shakhtar Donetsk, but remained to play on loan for the half-year term in FC Chornomorets.

 On 31 January 2019, he joined FC Yenisey Krasnoyarsk on loan until the end of the 2018–19 season.

 On 15 June 2019, he signed a four-year contract with Rubin Kazan.
 For 2020–21 season, a new limit of 8 foreign players was introduced in the Russian Premier League, and was not registered by the club with the league.
 On 15 August 2020, he joined Ufa on loan with an option to purchase.

 On 31 January 2021, AEK Athens officially announced the signing of Danchenko on a contract running until the summer of 2024.

 On 14 January 2022 when he signed his contract with Zorya Luhansk, his wife was killed in a road accident.